paraigor/where_to_go/README.md

 ## Installation

 Project tested under Python versions: **3.9.13, 3.10.11, 3.11.9, 3.12.4**.
 Python3 should already be installed.
-Version 3.11.* recommended.
 Use `pip` (or `pip3`, if there is a conflict with Python2) to install dependencies:
 ```
 pip install -r requirements.txt